RKBethke/nvim/README.md

 ## Acknowledgments
 A huge thanks to the following individuals and groups:

-*  This configuration is largely based off of [NvChad](https://github.com/NvChad/NvChad) created by [siduck](https://github.com/siduck)
-*  The wonderful neovim project and its contributors
+*  The wonderful Neovim project and its contributors